Glossary

 Forms Processing

-The ability for software to "read" a scanned document and extract the data into computer-readable format, eliminating the need to enter the data manually.
+The ability for software to automatically "read" a scanned document and extract data into a structured digital format, eliminating the need for manual data entry.

 Fraud